entando/entando-docs/vuepress/docs/next/docs/getting-started/multitenancy.md

 ![multitenancy.png](./img/multitenancy.png)

-Entando Multitenancy requires each tenant to configure Solr, Entando CDS, and Keycloak per the linked tutorials **TODO - Solr/CDS/Keycloak in this sentence will link to those**.
+Entando Multitenancy requires that Solr, Entando CDS, and Keycloak are configured per the linked tutorials **TODO - Solr/CDS/Keycloak in this sentence will link to those**.

 ## Implementation

 A single installation of Entando can manage more than one independent and isolated site.
 While secondary tenant sites are dynamic and content-driven, their composability is limited.
-The following are key concepts of Entando Multitenancy:
+The following are key features of Entando Multitenancy:

 - The domain name in the URL of the Entando instance identifies the current tenant
 - Separate databases (or schema) and filesystems physically isolate each tenant's data
 - Different security domains (users, keys) hosted on different Keycloak realms ensures that each tenant's activity is independent
-- Per multitenant environment, there is a single Kubernetes namespace, Entando App Engine, and Entando App Builder
+- Each multitenant configuration relies on a single Kubernetes namespace, Entando App Engine, and Entando App Builder
-- The App Builder UI of the primary tenant is indistinguishable from that of a standalone Entando installation
+- The App Builder UX of the primary tenant is indistinguishable from that of a standalone Entando installation
 - The Local Hub is currently available to the primary tenant only, which prohibits secondary tenants from managing bundles
-- Aside from Local Hub functionality, the App Builder UI of a secondary tenant is indistinguishable from that of a standalone Entando installation
+- Aside from use of the Local Hub, the App Builder UX of a secondary tenant is indistinguishable from that of a standalone Entando installation

 ## Next Steps